-Substance Year Sampled MCL MCLG Highest Percentage OR Highest No. of Samples Compliance Achieved Typical Source Total Coliform 2022 MCL = Less than 5% OR MCL = No more than 1 positive monthly sample 0 2.4% Yes Naturally present in the environment E. Coli 2022 TT = No confirmed samples 0 0 Yes Human and animal fecal waste
+Substance Year Sampled MCL MCLG Highest Percentage OR Highest No. of Samples Compliance Achieved Typical Source Total Coliform 2023 MCL = Less than 5% OR MCL = No more than 1 positive monthly sample 0 0 Yes Naturally present in the environment E. Coli 2023 TT = No confirmed samples 0 0 Yes Human and animal fecal waste

 NOTE: Coliforms are bacteria that are naturally present in the environment and are used as an indicator of the general bacteriological quality of the water.
-We are reporting the highest percentage of positive samples / highest number of positive samples in any month.
+We are reporting the highest percentage of positive samples in any month.

 The Treatment Technique for Total Coliforms requires that if the maximum percentage OR number of total coliform positive samples are exceeded a system assessment must be conducted, any sanitary defects identified, and corrective actions completed.
 Additional Level 1 Assessments or Level 2 Assessments are required depending on the circumstances.
+The Treatment Technique for E. Coli requires that for any total coliform positive routine sample with one or more total coliform positive check samples and an E. Coli positive result for any of the samples

-The Treatment Technique for E. Coli requires that for any total coliform positive routine sample with one or more total coliform positive check samples and an E. Coli positive result for any of the samples a Level 2 Assessment must be conducted, any sanitary defects identified, and corrective actions completed.
-The E. Coli MCL is exceeded if routine and repeat samples are total coliform-positive and either is E. Coli-positive, or the system fails to take repeat samples for E. Coli.
+• The Treatment technique tor E. Coll requires that for any total collorm positive routine samples with one or more total collorm positive creck samples and an E. Coll positive result for any of the samples are total collform-positive and a Level 2 Assessment must be conducted, any sanitary defects identified, and corrective actions completed.
+The E. Coll MCL is exceeded if routine and repeat samples are total collform-positive and either is E. Coll-positive, or the system fails to take repeat samples following an E. Coll-positive routine samples, or the system fails to analyze total collform-positive repeat samples for E. Coll.